Research Interests

 Join us in an exciting clinical research study to understand how the gut microbiome influences brain health, particularly in the context of sport-related brain concussion.

-How long will the research last, and what will I need to do ?
+How long will the research last, and what will I need to do?

 You are expected to be in this research study for about six months.
 During the study, blood and stool samples will be collected.
 You will also be asked to complete neuropsychological testing post-concussion.

+Who can participate?
 Athletes who participate in contact (e.g. football and soccer) or non-contact sports (e.g., swimming, track and field, tennis) on a collegiate level.

-Participants will receive $100 dollars per study visit as compensation for their time and effort.
+Will I be paid for being in this study?
+Participants will receive $100 per study visit as compensation for their time and effort.

-This study is supported by NFL PA.
+This study is supported by the NFL Player Association.

 The Brain–Liver-gut Inflammatory axis in TBI: Mediators, and Acute-Phase response.